pancongliang/openshift/installing/aws-ipi/offline-install-cluster-on-aws/offline-install-cluster-on-aws-ui.md

 Make a note of the load balancer's name.
 You'll need to select it from a list in a following step.

-Open another terminal to the jumpbox and run:
+Open another terminal to the bastion and run:

 ```bash
 oc edit dnses.config/cluster